forestgrape/coronavirus/index.md

 ### distancing
 Both aerosol/droplets (reek of alcohol like spread) and dry particulates (smoke-like) can be reduced with distancing.
 Outside or with good ventilation, less distance is required.
 So if inside 2 meters is good, outside likely half a meter is enough.
 Wind direction should be considered outside.
 Inside, the airflow can have a direction too: e.g. the kitchen hood and the toilet venting draw air.

+### handling Covid-19 cases and quarantine
+#### instructions
+* a mask order in public indoor space (including inside own building).
+* avoid crowded places
+* instructions how to ventilate the room and flat before opening extern doors
+#### isolation
+To reduce spread isolation can be a radical option.
+* this option should be used with care since it can discourage people from testing or disclosing socials contacts and travel history.
+* a complete stay at home order is in my opinion *not* appropriate and likely is even contra-productive: Since people are then forced to life unhealthy and do indoor sports which can produce a lot of aerosols and thus put people in the same building at risk.